Ardal O'Hanlon: Career

 O'Hanlon has written a novel, The Talk of the Town (known in the United States as Knick Knack Paddy Whack), which was published in 1998.
 The novel is about a teenage boy, Patrick Scully, and his friends.
-His second novel, "Brouhaha", a darkly comic murder mystery set in the Irish border country, was published in 2022.
-In February 2015 he launched the 2015 Sky Cat Laughs Comedy Festival, which took place in Kilkenny from 28 May to 1 June.
-In 2015 he played the role of Peter the Milkman in the Sky One sitcom After Hours.
-In February 2017 it was announced that he would play the lead role in the BBC crime drama Death in Paradise, taking the role of DI Jack Mooney following Kris Marshall's departure.
+His second novel, Brouhaha, a darkly comic murder mystery set in the Irish border country, was published in 2022.
+In February 2015, he launched the 2015 Sky Cat Laughs Comedy Festival, which took place in Kilkenny from 28 May to 1 June.
+In 2015, he played the role of Peter the Milkman in the Sky One sitcom After Hours.
+In February 2017, it was announced that he would play the lead role in the BBC crime drama Death in Paradise, taking the role of DI Jack Mooney following Kris Marshall's departure.
 He announced his intention to leave the series in early 2020 and was replaced by Ralf Little.
 Starting in 2024, he has reprised the role in a spin-off series, Return to Paradise.

 On 25 November 2021, it was announced that O'Hanlon would participate in series 13 of Taskmaster.
+He found his experience on the show "liberating" and "probably the best fun I ever had doing a job.
 He finished in 4th place ahead of Judi Love.
 In 2023, he played Uncle Jack in the National Theatre's production of Dancing at Lughnasa by Brian Friel, alongside Siobhan McSweeney and Tom Vaughan-Lawlor.
-In January 2024 he presented his first Irish language show, Inis na nIontas, on TG4, exploring the islands around the coast of Ireland.
-In 2025 he starred in the video for the single Invisible Thread by The Divine Comedy.
+In January 2024, he presented his first Irish language show, Inis na nIontas, on TG4, exploring the islands around the coast of Ireland.
+In 2025, he starred in the video for the single Invisible Thread by The Divine Comedy.

 Personal life

 O'Hanlon met his wife Melanie as a teenager.
 They have a son who lives in Houston, Texas, and two daughters.
-O'Hanlon is a supporter of Leeds United and a club tennis player.
+O'Hanlon is a supporter of Leeds United and is a club tennis player.

+Religious and political views

+O'Hanlon is a Catholic.
+Since childhood, he has distanced himself from his father's right-wing political views.
+He is critical of the Trump administration, and a supporter of Palestine in the Gaza war.

+In response to Father Ted writer Graham Linehan's anti-transgender views, O'Hanlon stated that he is "baffled" by Linehan's stance and "feels sorry" for him.
+He went on to say, "I don't know why he feels the need to do it.
+I mean, what transgender issues have to do with Graham I really can't for the life of me figure out," and "like most human beings, you just want everyone to be happy."